chipsalliance/f4pga-examples/docs/understanding.rst

 .. warning::

-   If you change the name of the output for your bitstream to something other than top.bit then the openocd command used in the examples would need to change too.
-For example if I used ``-b my_module_top`` in symbiflow_write_bitstream then my openocd command would change to:
+   If you change the name of the output for your bitstream to something other than top.bit then the openFPGALoader command used in the examples would need to change too.
+For example if I used ``-b my_module_top`` in symbiflow_write_bitstream then my openFPGALoader command would change to:

    .. code-block:: bash

-      openocd -f <Your install directory>/xc7/conda/envs/xc7/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 my_module_top.bit; exit"
+      openFPGALoader -b $OFL_BOARD my_module_top.bit

    Note that the only part of the command that changes is "<top module name>.bit;"